 For patients in the US and Canada, Mexico remains the #1 choice for “Proximity Care.”
 It is the undisputed leader for North Americans bypassing domestic dental costs and weight-loss surgery waitlists.

-- Key Hubs: Los Algodones (the “Dental Capital”) and Monterrey.
+Key Hospitals: Los Algodones (the “Dental Capital”) and Monterrey.

 2026 Procedure Cost Comparison (USD)